Kaito-kun137/rock-paper-scissors/README.md

 # rock-paper-scissors
 For this project, I will create the game Rock Paper Scissors.
 This game will be played entirely in the console.
+Edit: Will add some CSS and HTML later.